AmitEyaly/MessangerApp/README.md

 **Overview**

-MessengerApp is a simple messaging application.
-It has a client front-end, and a server backend.
-The project also includes sample data in JSON files for users, contacts, and chats.
+MessengerApp is a simple real-time messaging  full stack application.
+The app also includes sample data in JSON files for users, contacts, and chats.

 The backend API for the MessengerApp handles:
   - User authentication and authorization